Winners of the 2021–2022 Innovation Awards Take Center Stage

 Magali GIES, Postdoctoral Researcher at CIRAD (UMR Qualisud)

-Magali Gies, pictured at the awards ceremony, completed her dissertation in 2019 at the University of Montpellier, during which she developed a functional food made from fermented, probiotic, plant-based grains that has cholesterol-lowering potential thanks to the addition of phytosterols.
+Magali Gies, who was present at the awards ceremony, completed her dissertation in 2019 at the University of Montpellier, during which she developed a functional food made from fermented, probiotic, plant-based grains that has cholesterol-lowering potential thanks to the addition of phytosterols.
 Malnutrition and overnutrition are global issues affecting all populations, regardless of socioeconomic background.
 This food product is therefore intended for populations in newly industrialized countries, where the prevalence of metabolic syndrome is growing exponentially.
 Today, Magali Gies is continuing her research through the PROMET project (funded by MUSE) as a postdoctoral researcher atCIRAD.

 Chemistry Division